Scott Sorry

-Scott Sorry (born Gerard Scott; October 30, 1978 in Philadelphia, Pennsylvania) is an American singer songwriter.
-Prior to being a solo artist Scott played with The Wildhearts, Sorry and the Sinatras, Amen and briefly Brides of Destruction.
+Gerard Scott (October 30, 1978 – October 30, 2025), better known by his stage name Scott Sorry, was an American singer-songwriter.
+Prior to being a solo artist, Scott played with Amen, The Wildhearts, Sorry and the Sinatras, and briefly Brides of Destruction.

-Biography
+Life and career

 Amen (2003–2005)

-After playing in a variety of punk bands in Philadelphia, Scott joined US punk rockers Amen on their 2003 Join Or Die tour, playing with the band until late 2005 where he eventually quit the group.
+After playing in a variety of punk bands in Philadelphia, Sorry joined US punk rockers Amen on their 2003 Join Or Die tour, playing with the band until late 2005 when he quit the group.

 Brides of Destruction (2005)

 Following the departure of founder Nikki Sixx, Sorry was announced as the new bassist for hard rock supergroup Brides of Destruction along with The Wildhearts singer, and future bandmate, Ginger who departed the group soon after they began writing new material.
 They released the album Runaway Brides, produced by Andy Johns, in Europe on September 13 and on September 27 in the US.
 A video was shot for "White Trash" but both the album and the single failed to chart.
 Prior to touring, Sorry was replaced by Tracii Guns' stepson Jeremy Guns on bass.